brain-score/core/docs/source/index.rst

 Brain-Score
 ===========

-Brain-Score is a collection of benchmarks: combinations of data and metrics that score any model on how brain-like it is.
+Brain-Score is a collection of benchmarks and models: benchmarks combine neural/behavioral data with a metric to score models on their alignment to experimental observations, and models are evaluated as computational hypotheses of natural intelligence.

 This repository implements core functionality including a plugin system to manage data assemblies and models, as well as metrics to compare e.g. neural recordings or behavioral mesurements.